Niro-jpg/Neural_Network_Project/README.md

 * `-b` to select the batch size
 * `-d` to choose the directory of the dataset
 * `-h` to select the hidden size

+# Results
+The results of our experiments are saved in the *Results*